saferpay/sndbx/texts/twint.md

 * At least one active Saferpay terminal via which payment can be carried out and the associated Saferpay TerminalId.
 *	A valid TWINT contract
 *	JSON API Version 1.7 or later
+* Twint can only be used via the [Payment Page](Integration_PP.html).
+Please follow the general guide there!

 ## <a name="twint-general"></a> General specifics